Hostname, Password, and Banner Configuration (Cisco IOS)

 Explanation

 The hostname is the logical name assigned to a Cisco router or switch.
 It helps administrators easily identify devices, especially in environments with multiple routers and switches.
+The hostname also becomes part of the device's CLI prompt, making it immediately visible during any session.

 Cisco Prompt Commands